Fountainhead (Jackson, Mississippi): Interior

 The interior covers either 2600 ft2 or 3558 ft2.
 The house includes three bedrooms, in addition to four bathrooms (two of which are full baths).
 The walls and ceilings are made of Tidewater red cypress.
 The interiors are subdivided by triple-layered sandwich walls, which consist of a central layer of plywood, wedged between two layers of battens and horizontal cypress boards.
 The floor slabs are made of red-tinted concrete, with ruts in the floors corresponding to the rhombus floor grid.
 The spaces are illuminated by triangular skylights in the ceiling and triangular lights built into the floor slab.
 There are three fireplaces throughout the house, in addition to a radiant heating system embedded in the floors.
 The house originally did not have an air-conditioning system, but it did have two fans in the attic, and natural ventilation was provided by the windows.

 In general, the interiors are arranged in an open plan layout.
 Similar to Wright's other houses, there is built-in storage space and furniture, including dressers, seats, tables, and beds embedded into the walls.
-Wright also built standalone furniture for the house, including 20 stools, as well as various tables and chairs.
+Wright designed the built-in furniture, and he also built standalone furniture such as 20 stools and various tables and chairs.
 Next to the entrance is a large fireplace, which adjoins a living room.
 The living room extends to the northeast of the house.
 It has a ceiling measuring 13 or 14 ft high, with a tall glass wall.
 Within the living-room wing is a dining alcove with a three-section dining table and built-in seating.
 The living-room wing also has a guest bathroom and a kitchen, the latter of which has European-style open shelves.

 The bedroom wing forms the western arm of the "Y", overlooking the fountain.
 These rooms include built-in dressers and other furniture designed by Wright.
 The master bedroom was originally intended for the Hughes parents, and there is a dormitory-style room for their four sons and a third room used by their only daughter.
 The master bedroom contains a fireplace and an en-suite bathroom.
 The daughter's bedroom has a fireplace as well, and the bedroom wing also has a standalone full bathroom and a half-bathroom.
 The sons' dormitory originally included bunk beds, a chest of drawers, and a large desk large enough for four people.
 As built, there was also a guest bedroom.
 A gallery with open shelves connects all of the rooms in the bedroom wing, terminating at a door that overlooks the waterfall.
 There is a carport wing extending to the southeast of the "Y", as well as a utility room, boiler room, and bathroom in the basement.